 Virtually all Emory Law graduates take a bar review course between graduation and the bar exam itself.
 Signing up for such a course is highly recommended, by the fall of your last year at the latest.
 Not taking a comprehensive bar review course is a risk factor for failing the bar exam on your first attempt.
 If you make a deposit earlier in your law school career, most bar review vendors will provide law school study aids at no additional cost, to support your academic strategies during law school.
-There are several reputable commercial bar review courses and some hold summer classes in our building; many of our new graduates continue to study in Emory Law’s MacMillan Library while they prepare for the bar exam.
+There are several reputable commercial bar review courses and some hold summer classes in our building when onsite courses are allowed by the university; many of our new graduates will continue to study at Emory Law while they prepare for the bar exam, pandemic circumstances permitting.
 Some of the largest who visit Emory Law regularly to talk to students on weekdays include:

 National Jurist magazine has published a comprehensive listing of bar review courses and options, including short supplemental courses like BarWrite Global, with information provided by the companies themselves: National Jurist Guide to Bar Review Courses.
 Their presence on any of these lists does not imply endorsement.
 Another supplemental study aid some of our students have found helpful is AdaptiBar, which is a standalone online MBE simulator and practice tool.